hphelion/documentation/commercial/GA1/commercial.install-GA-security.md

 You need to allow traffic to flow to and from the External network (indicated in green in the previous diagram) from outside the cloud, as needed by the applications running in your Virtual Machines.

-## Securing the Swift back-end network connections<a name="back-end"></a>
+## Securing the Object Operations (Swift) back-end network connections<a name="back-end"></a>

-Swift requests travel from the external network, to a HAproxy on an Overcloud controller, which then forwards the request to a Swift node over the Management network.
+Object Operations service (Swift) requests travel from the external network, to a HAproxy on an Overcloud controller, which then forwards the request to a Swift node over the Management network.
 By default, this traffic travels over a flat network, as follows:

 <img src = "/content/documentation/media/ ">

 You may choose to configure rules in your network devices to apply additional security controls to protect against attacks, insider abuse or mistakes.
-For example, your router could block any requests directly to the Swift Object nodes from compute nodes.
-(Valid user requests from the compute nodes will be passed via the HAproxy on the Controller nodes).
-You could block requests from the external network to Swift Object nodes (as already mentioned for the firewall configuration).
+For example, your router could block any requests directly to the Swift Object nodes from Compute nodes.
+Valid user requests from the Compute nodes will be passed via the HAproxy on the Controller nodes.

+You can block requests from the external network to the Object Operations nodes (Swift), as already mentioned for the firewall configuration.
 When adding rules to your router, take care not to introduce rules that will prevent authorized network traffic between nodes.

 The following table describes the data flow between Helion nodes for Swift back-end traffic: